-Moving on to our next destination in line to be highlighted in City Guides, we are continuing west to Rochester, where music is alive and well in oh so many different ways.
+Moving on to our next destination in line to be highlighted in City Guides, we are continuing west to Rochester, aka The Flower City, where music is alive and well in oh so many different ways.
 You name a genre and Rochester is sure to have a lively presence awaiting you.
 Contributing to this melting pot of musical variety includes the “hottest music school in America,” The Eastman School of Music at the University of Rochester, a rich presence of summer music festivals, local cafes eager to host smaller sets, and the city’s rich legacy of talented musicians such as Metropolitan Opera star Renée Fleming, and bass baritone vocalist William Warfield.
 It’s an eclectic scene that promises something for every and any kind of music lover.

 Arenas / Larger Venues